 Common plumbing pipes, the interior coated with plaster, enclose carefully rendered drawings of the male nude.
-The images are fragments and the viewer is at first unsure about what they are seeing.
-Upon closer inspection, the figure comes into focus.
+Fragmented images prevent the viewer to understand what they are seeing.
+Upon closer inspection, a figure comes into focus.
 This work brings together labor, lust and the voyeurism of the academically trained artist

-The shell, the castoff home of water creatures, is mostly used to construct kitschy seaside souvenirs.
-This well-tread ground finds a new path when the surface of each unique interior is used to render multiple variations of spheres.
-The hand-held shell becomes a visual metaphor for the infinite space of the universe.
+The shell, the castoff home of water creatures, is commonly used in kitschy seaside souvenirs.
+This well-tread ground finds an illuminated beginning as the surface of each unique shell interior renders multiple variations of spheres.
+The hand-held object becomes a visual metaphor for the infinite space of the universe.

 Small bird-like forms swarm a marble fireplace, providing a fleeting glimpse of an accidental intrusion of wild birds caught within a domestic space.
-The small bird-like forms fly across a wall and dissolve into the light, representing a vast and nearly invisible wildlife that surrounds a presumed stability.
+The birds fly across a wall and fade into the light.
+This vast and nearly invisible wildlife surrounds a presumed stability.

 The relief sculptures contain small sculptures, drawings and miscellaneous objects layered within the wax and plaster.
 They reference the tokens, marks and memories that a home accumulates and that can be lost to time and forgetfulness.

 A single putto drawn in graphite falls through space pursuing an object of desire in this series of soft-edged, irregular shaped rectangular plaster panels.
 The putto, a chubby naked baby boy, has been a motif in art since classical times as Cupid or Eros.
 Unabashed, they give their bodies free play.